notchris/payload-table-field/README.md

 ## Basic Usage

-You can import and use the field without any additional setup.
+Import the field and then use it in your payload collection fields array.

 ```ts
 // import plugin